opentrials/docs/docs/extras/beta/index.md

 ### Explorer UI

 The [Explorer UI](https://explorer.opentrials.net) is the main portal into the OpenTrials data.
-It is based on a search-driven user experience, and once a user reach a trial page, further navigation into the related entities for that trial.
+It is based on a search-driven user experience, and once a user reaches a trial page, opens up further navigation into the related entities for that trial.

 The explorer easily enables users to navigate back to the data sources used to populate the database, and notably features many prompts for user contributions to help enhance the database by either identifying errors or contributing new data.